petermgrund/site-peter-grund/content/authors/admin/_index.md

   url: https://www.umn.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include substance use, neurodevelopment, and impulsivity.
+bio: My research interests include substance use, neurodevelopment, impulsivity, and religion.

 # Interests to show in About widget
 interests:
 - Substance use
 - Adolescent neurodevelopment
 - Impulsivity & risk taking
+- Religion and belief

 # Education to show in About widget
 education: